 When I was 17, I went to London for a week, met a boy on my first day there, fell in love and ended up staying.
 The food in England has come a long way in the past 20 years, and there has been an explosion of excitement happening on the culinary scene.
 My cooking has, thankfully, also progressed since the early days and some memorable dishes such as ‘period pie’ and ‘welly stew’ (as in wellington boots).
 I am grateful to the friends who were amazing cooks and taught me so much.

-Food is a passion which has been taking up more and more of my focus, but however much I love food, my other great loves have always been music and writing.
-Making music has long been my preoccupation and I have created and wrote and sung with several different bands, and recorded over six original albums.
+Food is a passion which has been taking up more and more of my focus.
+My other great loves have always been music and writing.
+Making music has long been my preoccupation and I have created and been singer/songwriter with several different bands, and recorded over six original albums.

 I am passionate about food, food politics, food justice, sustainability, reducing food waste, health and nutrition, overcoming food poverty, permaculture, urban farming, farm to table, agricultural diversification, and the overall raising of awareness of the issues surrounding food.
 The ultimate dream is the creation of a world where everyone has access to fresh, nutritious, delicious and sustainable food.